gramener/builderrors/README.md

 - To auto-fix, run:
   - `pip install black` (one-time)
-  - `black . --skip-string-normalization --line-length=99`
+  - `black . --skip=string-normalization --line-length=99`
 - To ignore [specific rules](https://prettier.io/docs/en/options.html), add a [`pyproject.toml`](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#configuration-via-a-file) file
-- To skip this check, use `builderrors --skip-black` (e.g. if you temporarily need the build to pass)
+- To skip this check, use `builderrors --skip=black` (e.g. if you temporarily need the build to pass)

 Troubleshooting: